 Ordinary citizens have the right to demand that their personal details be treated with care.
 The emergence of data privacy laws such as the GDPR, PIPEDA, CCPA, and more have also made it mandatory for organizations to prioritize data privacy and retool internal processes to ensure compliance.

 Read More on Data Privacy:

 Data privacy is one of several types of privacy, and arguably among the most important.
 It’s a fundamental right for a human, as recognized by the United Nations in its annual reports on digital privacy.

-Data privacy is important and must be taken seriously for the following reasons:
+Data privacy has multiple benefits and must be taken seriously for the following reasons:

 1. Data privacy is required by law

 We touch upon data privacy laws later in this article, but the abridged version is that regulations like the GDPR, CCPA, PIPEDA, and more make it mandatory for businesses to prioritize data privacy.
 They must invest in proper systems, processes, and job functions to abide by regulations.

 Many countries have established data privacy laws and regulations, such as the European Union's General Data Protection Regulation (GDPR) and the United States California Consumer Privacy Act (CCPA).
 Organizations that handle personal information must comply with these regulations to avoid legal penalties and fines.
 Compliance with data privacy regulations also ensures that personal information is collected and used in a transparent and ethical manner.